-People interested in HVAC quickly discover why these careers are growing so quickly.
+People interested in HVAC quickly discover why these careers are continuing to grow.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.
+There's also the transition away from R-22 Freon®, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

 What Is an HVAC Technician?